braver/FileIcons/README.md

 - In your settings, check what theme you're using (e.g. 'itg.flat.dark.sublime-theme').
 - In the FileIcons directory, open the "theme" directory.
 At the top you should see both "Adaptive.sublime-theme" and "Default.sublime-theme".
 You can rename either of those to the filename you just found in your settings.
 - Restart Sublime Text and you should see icons in the sidebar!

+## Buy me a coffee

+☕️👌🏻

+If you enjoy this package, feel free to make a little [donation via PayPal](https://paypal.me/pools/c/8aninMZJ3D) towards the coffee that keeps this project running.
+It's much appreciated!